k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 - Click [![refesh](/articles/TDM/tdm_gui/images/parameters_refresh_icon.png)](/articles/TDM/tdm_gui/images/parameters_refresh_icon.png) to display the number of matching entities according to the parameters’ conditions.

-Click for more information about the [TDM parameters' tables and View](/articles/TDM/tdm_architecture/07_tdm_parameters_handling.md) - created by TDM in the TDM DB - that display a hierarchical view of TDM parameters.
+Click for more information about the [TDM parameter tables](/articles/TDM/tdm_architecture/07_tdm_parameters_handling.md) — created by TDM in the TDM DB — that display a hierarchical view of TDM parameters.

 ## Random

-Get a random list of entities from the parameters' tables created in the TDM DB for the root LU of the task's BE.
+Get a random list of entities from the parameter tables created in the TDM DB for the root LU of the task's BE.

 Testers can select this option only if they are permitted to do so in the task's source environment.